hwipl/pnetctl/README.md

 # pnetctl

-pnetctl is a command line tool that allows to configure pnetids for devices and list devices with their pnetids.
+pnetctl is a Linux command line tool for configuring and listing physical network IDs (pnetids) of devices.
+The [SMC protocol](https://www.rfc-editor.org/info/rfc7609) implementation in Linux uses pnetids to determine which network and infiniband devices are attached to the same physical network and, thus, can be used together for SMC connections.

 ## Installation